-Dermott Jewell (B.Sc.
-Mgmt, Law) is the Policy and Council Advisor at the Consumers’ Association of Ireland.
-His current representations include: Chairperson/Director of the European Consumer Centre Ireland, member of the Legal Services Regulatory Authority, member of the Financial Services Ombudsman Council, Director of the Investor Compensation Company Limited at the Central Bank of Ireland, a member of the Chartered Institute of Arbitration with accreditations in employment investigation and mediation, and of the Mediators’ Institute of Ireland.
-He is Ireland’s representative on the European Consumer Consultative Group of the European Commission and a member of the Banking Stakeholder Group of the European Banking Authority.
+DERMOTT JEWELL (B.Sc.
+Mgmt, Law), Chairperson, is the Policy and Council Advisor at the Consumers’ Association of Ireland.
+His current representations include the Legal Services Regulatory Authority, the Financial Services Ombudsman Council, the Banking Stakeholder Group of the European Banking Authority, the Chartered Institute of Arbitration with accreditations in Employment Investigation and Mediation from the Mediators’ Institute of Ireland.
+He is also a Director of the Investor Compensation Company Ltd at the Central Bank of Ireland and the national representative on the European Commission’s Consumer Consultative Group.

-Paul Brennan is an official of the Department of Jobs, Enterprise, and Innovation and serves as the Departmental representative to the Board of the European Consumer Centre Ireland since 2013.
+PAUL BRENNAN is an Assistant Principal official at the Competition and Consumer Policy Unit within the Commerce, Consumer and Competition Division of the Department of Business, Enterprise and Innovation and serves as a member of the Board of Management of the European Consumer Centre of Ireland since 2013.

 BRIAN FARRELL is a Fellow of the Association of Chartered Certified Accountants and Head of Oversight of Link Fund Manager Solutions Limited.
 He was previously Chief Financial Officer of Londinium DAC, a Vice-President in compliance and regulatory practice and manager of Duff & Phelps.
 He has held finance roles with Goldman Sachs and a number of investment firms in Australia and Ireland.